sanjaya007/sanjaya-alert-library/README.md

 ## JS (Vanilla/Core) - CDN Link

 Add JS to head or body.
+If you are working in jQuery, you can use Jquery based alert link.

 ```js
 <script src="https://cdn.jsdelivr.net/gh/sanjaya007/sanjaya-alert-library@1.0/dist/js/alert.min.js"></script>